memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.topological_sort.md

 **Returns**

-An list of nodes in topological sorted order.
+A list of nodes in topological sorted order.